 The app was 9 months old and we don’t know for sure when this “undocumented behavior” started.
 I bet my Scottish pony it was there from the very beginning and that’s just a pre-release artifact that the devs forgot to remove before the actual release.

-Well, it's fine.
-The leak is not that bad.
+Well, it’s fine.
+The breach is not that bad.
 But it suddenly becomes more alarming when they tell us Israel government uses geolocation data of all the citizens to fight covid.
 It becomes clear that they hold the geolocation history of all the people in the country close by the kidneys so they warm them up during cold nights in the desert.